There are 2 reasons the district must charge for services

 1. As a contractual provider for Medicare and Medicaid, the district must agree to accept allowable, reasonable and customary fees from these providers and submit charges for any remaining balance.
 Discounting of charges is not allowable for non-insured, government, private or commercial insurance providers.

-2. Monies received from taxes represent only 55% of the annual budget; therefore charges for services are required to continually provide Advanced Life Support EMS.
+2. Monies received from taxes represents only 45% of the annual budget; therefore charges for services are required to continually provide Advanced Life Support EMS.

 Under most circumstances there is no charge for services when a patient is not transported to a medical facility.
 If significant treatment is administered prior to a no transport you may receive a bill, usually payable by insurance, to recoup the cost of the supplies used.
 In the event that air medical transport by a helicopter is utilized, a charge for services is applied to recoup the cost of equipment utilized in the care of a patient prior to air ambulance arrival.